 Popular Skills for Chief Executive Officer (CEO), Non-Profit Organization

-Survey results imply that Non-Profit CEOs deploy a deep pool of skills on the job.
+Non-Profit CEOs report using a large range of skills on the job.
 Lucky workers who know People Management can expect a significant pay bump, scoring salaries 23 percent above average.
-Strategic Planning and Team Leadership are correlated to pay that is significantly above average, leading to increases of 64 percent, 9 percent, and 8 percent, respectively.
+Strategic Planning and Team Leadership are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
 Those listing Financial Analysis as a skill should be prepared for drastically lower pay.
 Event Planning and Administration also typically command lower compensation.
-Those educated in Leadership tend to be well versed in Operations Management, Budget Management, and Fundraising.
+For most people, competency in Leadership indicates knowledge of Operations Management, Budget Management, and Fundraising.

 Pay by Experience Level for Chief Executive Officer (CEO), Non-Profit Organization